-Eligible employees accrue vacation time for each month they work.
+All eligible employees receive their full annual vacation allowance at the beginning of their employment and annually on their anniversary.
 Upon termination, the employees are entitled to receive payment of their unused balance.

 Contributions

 Contributions are recognized as revenue when they are unconditional, usually when qualifying expenditures are incurred and other conditions under the agreement are met.
 In addition to conditions under the agreement, contributions are also classified as conditional if there is a barrier that must be overcome before the recipient is entitled to the asset transferred and the donor has the right to request the asset back if it is not used properly.